ptjohns2/MandelbrotViewerQt/README.md

-#MandelBrotViewerQt
+#MandelbrotViewerQt

 ##Mandelbrot viewer with a minimalist UI and controls.
-Implemented as a Qt QWidget so you can include it in your own projects.
+###Implemented as a Qt QWidget so you can include it in your own projects.
  - Left click = zoom in
  - Right click = zoom out